-Security information and event management (SIEM) systems are designed to collect security log events from numerous hosts within an enterprise and store their relevant data centrally.
-By bringing all of this log data together, these SIEM products enable centralized analysis and reporting for an organization's security events.
+Security information and event management systems collect security log events from numerous hosts within an enterprise and store their relevant data centrally.
+By bringing this log data together, these SIEM products enable centralized analysis and reporting on an organization's security events.

-SIEM products have been available for many years, but initial SIEM products were targeted at large organizations with sophisticated security capabilities and ample security analyst staffing.
-It is only relatively recently that SIEM systems have emerged that are well-suited to meeting the needs of small and medium-sized organizations.
+SIEM products have been available for many years, but initial security information and event management (SIEM) tools were targeted at large organizations with sophisticated security capabilities and ample security analyst staffing.
+It is only relatively recently that SIEM systems have emerged that are well-suited to meet the needs of small and medium-sized organizations.

 Different organizations use SIEM systems for different purposes, so SIEM benefits vary across organizations.
 This article looks at the three top SIEM benefits, which are: